DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 Put the same content in `mdo_agent_work/results/.gemini/settings.json` as in `mdo_agent_work/results/.mcp.json` above.

-The agents are ready to use on the HPC
+The agents are ready to use on the HPC.

 ## Test the agent

 The following steps work for both local and HPC installations.

-First, open VSCode.
+First, open VS Code.
 For HPC installation, you need to use Remote SSH to connect to the HPC.
-No need to do such for local installation.
+You do not need to do this for local installation.

-Then, in VSCode, click the "Explorer" icon from the left bar (see Fig. below).
-From there, you can select "Open Folder" and open the `mdo_agent_work` folder as your working directory.
+Then, in VS Code, click the "Explorer" icon in the left sidebar (see Fig. below).
+From there, select "Open Folder" and open the `mdo_agent_work` folder as your working directory.

-Next, click the "Toggle Panel" button in the top right corner to open a terminal (see Fig. 1 below).
+Next, click the "Toggle Panel" button in the top-right corner to open a terminal (see Fig. 1 below).

 In the terminal, navigate to the `mdo_agent_work/results` folder.
-If you use the HPC or Native mode, you **MUST load the DAFoam environment**.
-No need to do such for the Docker mode.
+If you use HPC or Native mode, you **MUST load the DAFoam environment**.
+You do not need to do this for Docker mode.

 **IMPORTANT**: Open the `mdo_agent_work` folder in Explorer, then use the terminal to navigate to `mdo_agent_work/results` before starting the LLM CLI.
-This is intentional to avoid conflicts with VSCode LLM extensions.
+This is intentional and helps avoid conflicts with VS Code LLM extensions.
 You must start the LLM in the `mdo_agent_work/results` folder.
-But the name of the `results` folder can be arbitrary.
-If you need to run multiple cases, you can make copies of the `results` folder inside `mdo_agent_work`, e.g., `mdo_agent_work/results1` and `mdo_agent_work/result2`.
+The name of the `results` folder can be arbitrary.
+If you need to run multiple cases, you can make copies of the `results` folder inside `mdo_agent_work`, e.g., `mdo_agent_work/results1` and `mdo_agent_work/results2`.

 Then, launch your LLM client in full-permission mode to avoid interruptions.
 Choose **ONLY ONE** of the following, depending on which LLM client you are using.